lukearend/mac-setup/keyboard.md

 Holding down the space bar also maps

-Right command, when combined with left-hand alphanumerics or brackets, becomes an alias to the shift key.
+Right command, when combined with left-hand alphanumerics, becomes an alias to the shift key.
 This prevents having to stretch the right pinky to reach the right shift key.

 #### Karabiner simple mappings: